What is the Nucleus?

 - Ethan Hazzard-Watkins (Brattleboro)

-- Participate in a LRRJ study group and/or participate in a working group for at least 3 months.
+- Current Nucleus members identify and invite potential new members who have participated in a LRRJ study group and/or a working group for at least 3 months.

-- The existing nucleus will invite new members after these meetings, who begin in December/April.
+- The existing nucleus will confirm the invitation to new members after this meeting.

 - New nucleus members will be paired with a buddy who is an existing nucleus member for their first year.